 2. 42 Weeks & Half Rent

-As most students will go back home for their summer holiday, charging half the rent during the summers months may be an arrangement that suits both you and the them well.
+As most students will go back home for their summer holiday, charging half the rent during the summers months may be an arrangement that suits both you and them well.
 Assuming they vacate the property, you can use this time to renovate the property and do any work that needs to be done before the next tenants move in.
-It serves them well because it provides them with somewhere to store their goods during the summer.
+It also gives students somewhere to store their things over summer!

 3. Student Summer Letting

 Providing the tenants with a contract that begins and ends with the academic year (typically around 41 weeks) enables you to let your property to students that come to study in the summer.
-Be sure to look into the summer programmes in the areas around you to make sure there will will be enough of a demand.
-Also speak to the programme coordinators to see how most students go about finding short let accommodation.
+These might often be foreign exchange students.
+Speak to the summer programme coordinators to see how most students go about finding short let accommodation.

 As with all investments, there are good and bad elements.
-Ying Tan, the Managing Director of The Buy to Let Business, says the main positive and negative aspects of investing in student accommodation are:
+Ying Tan, the Managing Director of The Buy to Let Business, outlines the main advantages and disadvantages of letting to students: